 EXPERIENCE & FITNESS

 - Some previous hill-walking and navigation experience is required.
-Ideally, you will have already attended a 1-day Map Reading course or NNAS course (Bronze, Silver or Gold).
+Ideally, you will have already attended a 1-day Map Reading course, NNAS course (Bronze, Silver or Gold) or HML/ML training.

 - All walks are tailored specifically for each group according to your needs, aspirations, experience and fitness levels.
 However, a reasonable level of fitness is required as the natural environment can be demanding at times.

 - We usually cover around 6 – 8 miles over the course of the day, and there will be plenty of rest stops to learn new skills.
 The terrain we will be walking across will include uneven ground, rough terrain, stiles, stream crossings, open moorland (including heather), hills and open country tracks and lanes, as well as a number of ascents and descents; we may experience adverse weather conditions.

 - We are fully insured (public, civil & professional indemnity insurance)

 - All of our instructors are fully qualified and experienced Mountain Leaders